Modeling the formation of N2 and CH4 frost on Pluto's slopes

 The parameterization developed here for the Pluto VTM can be easily applied to any Pluto GCMs \citep[e.g., the Pluto Planetary Climate Model,][]{Forget2017} by making the following modifications:

 \begin{enumerate} \item The visible fluxes should be computed considering the effects of aerosols/hazes in the atmosphere.
 To do so, one can compute this solar irradiance on a flat surface, as traditionally done by radiative transfer algorithms \citep[e.g.,][]{Forget2017,Bertrand2017} and then derive it for any slope based on geometric considerations \citep[see for instance Eqs.
 3 and 4 in][]{Spiga2008}.
 One should also estimate the scattered irradiance on slopes by the aerosols.
-However, this requires constructing a complete parameterization using radiative transfer models and is out of the scope of this paper and left as future work. \item The radiative effect of the atmosphere at infrared wavelengths should also be included in the surface energy budget.
-To do so, one can derive the downwelling infrared radiance $F_{\rm{rad,lw, flat}}$ for a flat surface using radiative transfer models \citep[e.g.,][]{Forget2017,Bertrand2017}, and then add the term $\sigma_s F_{\rm{rad,lw, flat}}$ in Eq. \ref{eq:Fradlw}. \item Near surface winds $U$ in Eq. \ref{eq:dmdtCH$_4$} should not be constant but derived by the Global Circulation Model. \item When N$_2$ is condensing, Eq. \ref{eq:TcondN$_2$_nogcm} should be replaced by \citep{Forget2017}:
+This requires constructing a complete parameterization using radiative transfer models and is beyond the scope of this paper.
+We leave this for future work. \item The radiative effect of the atmosphere at infrared wavelengths should also be included in the surface energy budget.
+To do so, one can derive the downwelling infrared radiance $F_{\rm{rad,lw, flat}}$ for a flat surface using radiative transfer models \citep[e.g.,][]{Forget2017,Bertrand2017}, and then add the term $\sigma_s F_{\rm{rad,lw, flat}}$ in Eq. \ref{eq:Fradlw}. \item Near surface winds $U$ in Eq. \ref{eq:dmdtCH$_4$} should not be constant but derived by the Global Circulation Model. \item When N$_2$ is condensing, Eq. \ref{eq:TcondN$_2$_nogcm} should be replaced by \citep{Forget2017}

 where $c_p$ is the air specific heat at constant pressure (set here to 1040~J~kg$^{-1}$~K$^{-1}$), $T_1$~(K) the atmospheric temperature in the first layer of the model (typically a few meters).
 The additional terms $c_p \left(T_1 - T_{\rm{cond}} \right)$ correspond to the heat brought by the atmosphere when cooled to the condensation temperature of N$_2$.
 When N$_2$ ice is subliming, Eq. \ref{eq:TcondN$_2$_nogcm} is used. \end{enumerate}